University of California, Santa Barbara campus: Layout

 The university is divided into two physical campuses, a West Campus and East Campus.
 The vast majority of university facilities, including all lecture halls and laboratories, are in the East Campus.
-The two campuses are connected by a large strip (known as the North and Storke Campuses) to the north which contain university housing and athletic fields.
+The two campuses are connected by a large strip (known as the North and Storke Campuses) to the north which contains university housing and athletic fields.
 Thus, the university surrounds Isla Vista on three sides.

-West Campus, aside from a few buildings dedicated to faculty housing, has largely been leased out to private organizations, and includes a school for the mentally disabled and a large nature preserve.
+West Campus, aside from a few buildings dedicated to faculty housing, has largely been leased out to private organizations and includes a school for the mentally disabled and a large nature preserve.
 The largest sand dunes on the south-facing coast of the Santa Barbara Channel are located here.

 The East Campus centers around two quadrangles, separated from each other by the main library and bus circle, and the life sciences buildings.
 Along the western quad are Storke Plaza and buildings housing the various arts, social sciences, and humanities departments.
 The Student Resource Building and the Events Center are also located along this quad.
 Surrounding the wider, park-like eastern quad are buildings housing the physical sciences departments and the College of Engineering.
 Directly to the south of, but not adjacent to, the eastern quad are the life sciences and psychology departments, as well as most of the on-campus housing.
 The southernmost section of the campus is dominated by the lagoon.
 The peninsula extending from the beach into the lagoon contains an elaborate labyrinth.